RuiyuRayWang/ScRNAseq_smkpipe_at_Luolab/README.md

 In the `config/` directory, edit `sample_table.csv` and `config.yaml` files to fill in sample metadata.
 These will be used by the pipeline to locate your data and setup the file structure.

-Make sure to specify in `config.yaml` the correct genome index, barcode-ground-truth list and gtf annotations that will be used.
+Make sure to specify in `config.yaml` the correct *genome index*, *barcode-ground-truth list* and *gtf annotations* that will be used.
 Also make sure that correct file structure is constructed under the `data/` directory.

 For proper file structure management, we recommend to put raw fastq files (`fastqs/`), intermediate files (`alignments/`), logs (`logs/`), and aggregated final results (`outs/`) in dedicated locations in your hardware, and construct symbolic links between your `data/` directory and these inputs and outputs (see repo structure below).